 Host a weekend sports tournament for your employees and their families!
 Find a public park with plenty of space and organize games of volleyball, kickball, frisbee, or any other outdoor activity your crew enjoys.
 You can also have a potluck barbeque afterwards!

 Wish you could splurge on a weekend-long getaway for your corporate event?
-While you may have to modify your plans a bit (read: not fly the whole team to Colorado), there are still great ways to make this happen!
+While you may have to modify your event plans a bit (read: not fly the whole team to Colorado), there are still great ways to make this happen!
 See if a friend or colleague with a great home is willing to loan it out to you for a day or weekend, or invest in an Airbnb in your city!
 You can then plan events on that property and bring folks to an oasis that isn’t too far from home.

 A fun way to add a little something extra to your corporate event is to set up a social media wall!
 When your employees use the special hashtag chosen for the event, their social media posts will be added to the feed and projected on the social media wall at the event.
 You can later collect the photos to include in a company newsletter or team bulletin.